qdraw/starsky/starsky/starskywebhtmlcli/readme.md

 When using ContentType `jpeg` there are child folders created with this name.
 In the example there are 'sub folders' created with names 1000 and 500.
 In ContentType `moveSourceFiles` this is the folder to move the file to.
+The only exception is when using it from the WebUI, then move means copy

 #### Example configuration